 Despite ongoing hatred, Two-Spirit, trans and non-binary people continue to be at the forefront of social justice movements.
-CUPE members across the country are joining the fight for trans rights and bringing these fights to the bargaining table.
+In the face of growing and coordinated hate campaigns, CUPE members across the country are joining the fight to defend trans rights.

-Trans Day of Remembrance serves as a stark reminder, however, of how much work we still must do.
+Trans Day of Remembrance serves as a stark reminder of how much work we still must do.
 We are committed to continuing to make our workplaces, unions and communities safer for trans people.

 Take action